 The Benjamin Harrison Presidential Site is a not-for-profit, tax-exempt organization dedicated to maintaining and preserving the Site as a museum and memorial to the only U.S. President elected from the State of Indiana.
 Open to the public as an educational and historical service, the Site seeks to promote patriotism and citizenship through appropriate educational activities and by artfully exhibiting the Victorian time period as Harrison and his family might have experienced it.
 We are proud to be designated a National Historic Landmark by the U.S. Department of the Interior.

-In 2001, we requested and received funding for an extensive Carriage House reconstruction project and the installation of an elevator and elevette that for the first time allowed full museum access to all visitors, including those with disabilities.
+In 2001, the Presidential Site embarked upon an extensive Carriage House reconstruction project and the installation of an elevator and elevette that for the first time allowed full museum access to all visitors, including those with disabilities.
 In 2003, the museum earned accreditation by the American Alliance of Museums.
 In 2006, the museum was awarded a "Save America's Treasures" matching grant from the National Park Service for site recovery and repair.
-In 2007, the museum acquired (by "saving" from public auction) a marvelous collection of more than 800 items of rich Harrison family culture.
+In 2013, the Presidential Site initiated a successful multi-year Bicentennial grant partnership with the Indiana Statehouse and State Library, enabling Marion and Delaware County 4th grade schoolchildren to visit all three historically significant locations at no cost to the school for admission or transportation.